project-monolith/bus-kiosk-redesign/README.md

 We're going to redesign the web app that runs in the kiosks on 3rd Ave.
+"Better Bus Info!"

 ## Challenge and Approach